Privacy Policy

 For visitors to our company, this includes name and signature.

-For journalists, this includes first and last name, email address and fax number.
+For journalists, this includes first and last name, email address, and fax number.

 In addition, we also process the following other personal data:

-- advertising and sales data,
+- Advertising and sales data,

 - Photographs taken during events.